 The Norman E. Borlaug Hall of Laureates is a public museum, educational facility and a place of inspiration for all Iowans.
 It is a magnificent setting where students can explore the awe-inspiring stories of some of Iowa’s greatest heroes and the achievements of world-renowned scientists and leaders who are helping to feed the world.

 The Dr. Norman Borlaug Hall of Laureates provides a significant educational experience in a magnificent setting.
-The tour and exhibits are best presented to students in the fifth grade and above.
+The tour and exhibits are best presented to students in the sixth grade and above.
 The concepts and challenges presented fit strategically into a school’s social studies and science curriculum.